Lego Modular Buildings

-Modular Buildings is a series of Lego building toy sets introduced in 2007, with new sets usually being released annually.
+Lego Modular Buildings (stylized as LEGO Modular Buildings) is a series of Lego building toy sets introduced in 2007, with new sets usually being released annually.
 Created in response to feedback and suggestions from the Adult Fans of Lego bricks (AFOL) and Teen Fans of Lego (TFOL) communities, the sets in this series are generally intended for more advanced builders.

-Most sets contain more than 2,000 total pieces and make use of unorthodox building techniques not usually used in previous official Lego sets.
-In contrast to most Lego sets aimed at children and adolescents, the suggested age of most sets in the Modular Buildings series is 16 years or older.
-The Modular Buildings sets have been received with positive reviews and are considered by Lego designers and fans as "toys for adults".
+Although the sets are still scaled around the minifigure and depict town and city life, they are much more complex than traditional Legoland Town/City sets; they contain more than 2,000 total pieces and make use of unorthodox building techniques not usually used in previous official Lego sets.
+In contrast to most Lego sets aimed at children and adolescents, the suggested age of most sets in the Lego Modular Buildings series is 16 years or older.
+The Lego Modular Buildings sets have been received with positive reviews and are considered by Lego designers and fans as an "adult collection".

 History

 In 2006, a poll was taken, aimed at the community.
 Adults were asked to share and opinions about what concept they would like to see for a future model from the Lego Group.
-Some of the common ideas submitted were more town and everyday buildings, structures with more architectural detail, realistic buildings, minifigure scale buildings, solid and enclosed buildings.
-These ideas were taken into consideration and a year later the first set in the Modular Buildings series, Café Corner, was released.
+Some of the common ideas submitted were more town and everyday buildings, structures with more architectural detail, realistic buildings, minifigure scale buildings, and solid and enclosed buildings.
+These ideas were taken into consideration, and a year later, the first set in the Modular Buildings series, Café Corner, was released.
 Some LEGO fans were invited to provide feedback and suggestions during the design of the set.

 All sets in the series can also be joined to form a larger neighborhood layout of several buildings standing adjacent to each other.
 Connectors at the base of the models are aligned for easy connection with other models in the series.

 Construction sets

-Café Corner
+Café Corner (2007)

-Café Corner (set number: 10182) was the first of the Modular Buildings series sold exclusively through Lego stores.
+Café Corner (set number: 10182) was the first of the Modular Buildings series sold exclusively through LEGO stores.
 It was originally released in April 2007 and was loosely based on a corner building in Denmark, as well as other countries around the world.
-The set contains 2056 pieces and is recommended for builders 10 years of age or older.
+The set contains 2056 pieces and is recommended for builders 16 years of age or older.
 Some of the set features include a three floor building set on a street corner, a vertical 'Hotel' sign, opening doors and windows, café tables and umbrellas, a striped awning and three minifigures.
 Many unusual building techniques were incorporated, such as annexes, fanned minifigure-sized skis as decoration, angled corner, and a 3D façade.

-During development of this first set in the series, the designer team led by Jamie Berard considered the cost of several options.
-One more expensive version had additional café features, dark green interior walls, a bike and an additional minifigure.
-In contrast, a lower cost version of the set was considered which lacked rear exterior walls, interior stairs, and extra interior walls on the second floor, and had only two minifigures but no bike.
+During the development of this first set in the series, the designer team, led by Jamie Berard, considered the cost of several options.
+One more expensive version had additional café features, dark green interior walls, a bike, and an additional minifigure.
+In contrast, a lower-cost version of the set was considered, which lacked rear exterior walls, interior stairs, and extra interior walls on the second floor, and had only two minifigures but no bike.

-Lego fans could suggest improvements to the initial prototypes such as adding color to the roof, which was originally gray, and translucent elements to the hotel sign.